Miyunn/FP-app/readme.md

-# Practice Sinhala Alphabet (Using Convolutional neural network)
+# Practice Sinhala Alphabet (Using Convolutional neural networks)

 by Kavinthe Perera